 PET Packaging Aids for the Food Processing Industry

-Chem-Trend cleaners and degreasers, protective agents and lubricants maintain tools and machinery in the thermoplastics processing industry.
-Find more information in our online digital product catalog of Lusin® Mold Maintenance Products.
+Chem-Trend cleaners and degreasers, protective agents and lubricants and release agents maintain tools and machinery in the thermoplastics processing industry.
+Find more information in our online digital product catalog of Lusin® Mold Maintenance Products and Release Agents.

 FAQs: Cleaners and Degreasers

 Learn more about mold cleaners, surface cleaners and degreasers for thermoplastics applications and get answers to frequently asked questions.

 Looking for answers about lubricants for thermoplastics processing applications?
 Learn more about frequently asked questions and the answers you need.